PikoLab/ETL-with-PySpark/README.md

 Step3: (LAB2) Load data to PostgreSQL database by docker-compose
 ```

-* To spin up a local PostgreSQL database with pgAdmin:
+* Use docker-compose to spin up a local PostgreSQL database with pgAdmin:

 ```docker
 $ docker-compose -f ./pyspark_etl/docker-compose.yml up -d